Upon completion of the chapter, the reader will be able to:

 Once diagnosed, a cancer patient may encounter many different health professionals.
 All health professionals need to collaborate to ensure safe and appropriate prescribing, preparation, administration, and monitoring of anticancer agents; management of toxicities; resolution of reimbursement issues; and participation in clinical trials.3

 As a result of advances in research and technology, available cancer treatments have increased dramatically in the last couple of decades.
 The fields of radiation therapy, surgery, and drug development have made enormous progress over the years; therefore, patients may not only be receiving less toxic treatments but also treatments that have better outcomes than in the past.
 Supportive care therapies have improved, and patients now may be at less risk for toxicity and have a better quality of life than patients in the past.
 Twenty years ago, most patients received chemotherapy in the hospital because of side effects.
-Today, most patients are able to receive chemotherapy ...
+Today, most patients are able to receive chemotherapy in ...